Mandatory Health Insurance Requirements

 The Board of Trustees of the California State University (CSU) requires all matriculated, degree-seeking F-1 international students to have health insurance as a condition of registration and continued enrollment in the California State University system.

-In order to register for Spring 2021 classes, international students must complete the mandatory insurance requirements.
-There are two ways to fulfill your mandatory insurance requirement at SF State:
+If you plan to enroll in Fall 2021, there are two ways to fulfill your mandatory insurance requirement at SF State: